 - If you are allergic to latex, make sure to get non-latex condoms.

-- You have to have condoms with you and know how to use them the right way!
+- You must have condoms with you and know how to use them the right way!

 - Only effective if used correctly every time you have sex.